-Riders are notorious for eating poorly at horse shows, or grabbing a fast food meal while rushing to the barn after work.
-These tips will help get your nutrition back on track!
+Are you notorious for eating poorly at horse shows, or grabbing a fast food meal while rushing to the barn?
+These rider nutrition tips can help!

-The importance of good nutrition for both horse and rider can’t be over emphasized.
+The importance of rider nutrition can’t be over emphasized.
 We wouldn’t dream of riding a dehydrated, hungry horse, but it’s not unusual for us to make our own nutrition secondary.
 Solving this problem requires acknowledging that there is a problem, doing some pre-planning, and then changing old habits.

 A frittata is a pre-prepared meal that some people enjoy.
 It consists of sautéed vegetables with added scrambled eggs and seasonings.
 It can be done a day in advance.
 You can prepare several servings, cut it into wedges, and then chill it.
 It is easy to carry along and eat out of your hand.
 The vegetables can be customized to whichever ones you like best.

 The next step is to be sure to start the competition well hydrated and well nourished.
 If you begin in good shape from having eaten well and pushed water the 24 hours before, you are much less vulnerable to issues during the competition.
 So the night before, have a big meal that is balanced with a protein, vegetables or salad, a starchy vegetable like potato or corn, and good oils like organic butter, olive oil or coconut oil.
 Avoid alcohol the night before competition because of its dehydrating effect.